Director of Undergraduate Studies

 Global Issues in the 21st Century (Global Studies 210)

 My goal is to connect the theoretical work of geography with the urban planning and policy tools that can make cities places of possibility for all people.
-My research areas include economic and community development, immigration and local political conflicts, restructuring of urban labor markets, the management of nonprofit organizations, and the transnational lives of migrants.
+My research areas include urban politics, economic and community development, immigration and local political conflicts, restructuring of urban labor markets, the management of nonprofit organizations, and the racialization of urban space.
 I use mixed methods to explore the processes and outcomes of emerging urban social issues.
 I aim to conduct engaged research that can speak to multiple audiences, including academics, policy makers, planners, and the research subjects themselves.

 I teach classes in urban geography and globalization, and aim to instill in my students an appreciation of the diversity and complexity that characterizes cities around the world.